 How long is my placement?

 You will begin your placement after completion of your second year of study.
 All students complete a 20-day placement before starting their third year.
-Students who take a year out between the second and final year must complete 40 weeks on placement (or a minimum of 30-weeks for 2017 entry) to be eligible for a sandwich award.
+Students who take a year out between the second and final year must complete a minimum 30 weeks on placement to be eligible for a sandwich award.
 We provide a great deal of help and support to ensure you achieve a rewarding and satisfying placement.

 Placements have included: